GTNewHorizons/GT-New-Horizons-Modpack/config/betterquesting/Readme.md

 1. Fork the GT-New-Horizons-Modpack repo to your github account.
 This is not actually needed if Dream has added you as a developer.
 2. Add the repo to your GitHub Desktop by clicking `Code` and then `Open with GitHub Desktop`.
 When asked, choose `contribute to parent repo`.
 That way new branches are automatically based on the GTNewHorizons/GT-New-Horizons-Modpack master branch.
-3. Before you being making changes you want to click `fetch origin` to get the latest updates and then start a new branch (`Branch`, then `New Branch`).
+3. Before you being making changes you want to click `Fetch origin` to get the latest updates and then start a new branch (`Branch`, then `New Branch`).
 If you followed 2. that will automatically be based on the GTNewHorizons/GT-New-Horizons-Modpack master branch.
 4. Start GTNH. (you need the full game, not a development environment)
 5. Replace the DefaultQuests folder in your config/betterquesting game files with the one from your github folder.
 6. Then do `/bq_admin default load` in the game.